VincentMssx/url-shorten/README.md

 # URL Shortener API

-This is a simple and efficient URL shortening service built with FastAPI, SQLAlchemy, PostgreSQL, and Redis.
+This is a simple URL shortening service built with FastAPI, SQLAlchemy, PostgreSQL, Docker and Redis.

 ## Features